SPAA 2020 Call for Workshops/Tutorials

 Conference Web Page:

-Please submit proposals to the SPAA 2019 Workshops and Tutorials Chair Yan Gu (email@example.com).
+Please submit proposals to the SPAA 2019 Workshops and Tutorials Chair Yan Gu (firstname.lastname@example.org).
 Workshop and tutorial proposals will be evaluated on an ongoing basis.
 Early submissions are encouraged and will be evaluated immediately.
-For planning purposes, prospective workshop organizers are requested (but not required) to notify the committee of their intent to submit a proposal by January 31, 2020.

 Proposals should be brief (at most 3 single-column pages).
 The following information should be included by a workshop proposal: